-The Compensation Committee engaged Frederic W. Cook & Co., Inc. ("Frederic Cook"), a company that consults on employee benefits and compensation issues, to provide a review and assessment of the Company's executive compensation practices and to recommend possible changes that should be considered to those practices.
+During 2015, the Compensation Committee engaged Frederic W. Cook & Co., Inc. ("Frederic Cook"), a company that consults on employee benefits and compensation issues, to provide a review and assessment of the Company's executive compensation practices and to recommend possible changes that should be considered to those practices.
 Frederic Cook was also asked to make recommendations regarding the structure of executive compensation, including the relative levels of base salaries, short-term incentive compensation, and long-term equity-based compensation.
 Frederic Cook also provided advice regarding the composition of the peer group used in evaluating the Company's executive compensation practices.
+The Compensation Committee continues to consult with Frederic Cook from time to time as appropriate.